balena-io/docs/pages/gettingStarted-RPI2.md

 # Getting Started With the Raspberry Pi 2

-The newest addition to the Raspberry Pi family brings with it an awesome quad-core ARMv7 chip.
+The newest addition to the Raspberry Pi family brings with it an awesome [quad-core ARMv7][RPI2-link] chip.
 This bigger brother to the trust old Pi is supposedly 6 times more powerful.

 Because the new Pi 2 has different architecture, the setup for it is slightly different.
 ![Raspberry Pi 2](/img/rpi2.png)